4xi0m4tic/Chord-Simulator/README.md

 # Chord-Simulator
-A simple program to simulate a chord network to count its sent messages.
+A simple program simulating a chord network to count its sent messages.